EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-09-hello-world.md

 > Each `Scene` has only **one** `World`.
 And this `World` is a collection of systems and entities.

 #### Adding the Entity
-After we've added the `RenderSystem` to the `World`, we are now ready to create our `Entity` and add it as well. `ECS` has a helper function called `ecs.NewEntity(...)`, which allows you to easily create new entities.
-It requires one argument: a list of names of `System`s you want to associate it with.
-Basically, it says: this `System` is allowed to (and usually supposed to) read/write my values.
+After we've added the `RenderSystem` to the `World`, we are now ready to create our `Entity` and add it as well.
+We shal begin by defining our `City` struct:

-> ##### NewEntity
-> Creating the Entity is as simple as:
-> {% highlight go %}
+{% highlight go %}
-entity := ecs.NewEntity("RenderSystem")
+type City struct {
+    ecs.BasicEntity
+    engo.RenderComponent
+    engo.SpaceComponent
+}
 {% endhighlight %}

-Now for the `Component`s: every `Entity` has them.
-They are the only way of giving value / meaning to entities.
-We mentioned two required `Component`s: the `RenderComponent`, which holds information about what to render (i.e. the texture), and the `SpaceComponent`, which holds information about where the `Entity` is located (and thus *where* it should be rendered).
-We can simply initialize these and add them to the newly created `Entity`.
+As you will see, this `City` struct (the 'Entity'), consists of one standard thing (`ecs.BasicEntity`, which provides a unique identifier), and two `Component`s: they are the only way you can pass information around different systems, like telling the `RenderSystem` what to render.
+The first (the `RenderComponent`) holds information about what to render (i.e. which texture), and the second (the `SpaceComponent`) holds information about *where* it should be rendered.

+In order to correctly instantiate, we need to ensure that `ecs.BasicEntity` is set to a new, unique identifier.
+We can do this by calling `ecs.NewBasic()`.

+{% highlight go %}
+city := City{BasicEntity: ecs.NewBasic()}
+{% endhighlight %}

 > ##### SpaceComponent
 > This will locate the `Entity` at 10 units lower and to the right, from the origin.
 It will be 303 units wide, and
 > 641 units high.
 >
 > {% highlight go %}
-entity.AddComponent(&engo.SpaceComponent{
+city.SpaceComponent = engo.SpaceComponent{
     Position: engo.Point{10, 10},
     Width:    303,
     Height:   641,
-})
+}
 {% endhighlight %}

 The `RenderComponent` is a bit tricky though, as it requires us to define which `Texture` to draw.
-The helper-function `engo.NewRenderComponent(texture Drawable, scale engo.Point, label string)` requires you to define that `Texture`, give a `Scale` (usually just `engo.Point{1, 1}`), and a label (any string you'd like, unused for the moment).
+The helper-function `engo.NewRenderComponent(texture Drawable, scale engo.Point, label string)` requires you to define that `Texture`, and provide a `Scale` (usually just `engo.Point{1, 1}`).

 Luckily, we added the `Texture` during the `Preload()` function, so we can easily access it using `engo.Files.Image(...)`.